 A probe exploring the chlorine-rich atmosphere of the world Doreen

 The chlorine worldbiosphere of Doreen (Omicron Afri II, beyond the Butterfly Cluster) generated a sapient species about four million years ago.
 Archaeological research by scientists from the Sagittarius Cooperation has shown that this species developed a technological civilization, achieved interplanetary travel, and created artificially intelligent machines.
-This set of advanced cultures then apparently destroyed itself in a system-wide war or series of wars that involved a nuclear exchange and germ warfare on the home planet, cometary bombardment of targets throughout the system, and an ecological and economic collapse so profound that the entire species became extinct.
+This set of advanced cultures then apparently destroyed itself in a system-wide war or series of wars that involved a nuclear exchange and germ warfare on the home planet, cometary bombardment of targets throughout the system, self-replicating machines, and an ecological and economic collapse so profound that the entire species became extinct.

 According to the evidence the Doreens (so named after their planet, since their own name for themselves is unknown) were heavy users of fission-based nuclear power, partly because of the relative abundance of such materials on their world, and they drew very heavily on the massive coal-like deposits typical of chlorine worlds as well.
 This abundance of energy was likely a factor in their swift transition to Interplanetary level technologies once civilization arose.
 Reconstructions show that they were quite large, triradially symmetrical (quite unusual in a motile species) and individually of superbright intelligence.
 The remains of numerous and extensive military installations suggest that the most aggressive of their cultures were predominant.
 The biosphere that generated the Doreens was severely damaged, not only by the final wars but also by extensive resource exploitation in the preceding centuries.
 It is not expected to recover for some millions of years yet.
 There are life forms comparable to arthropods, but all larger and more complex forms of animal life are believed to be extinct.
 There are many ruins but no working mechanical installations or bot life on the planet itself.